tekumara/notes/comby.md

 ## Match inside strings

 [Structural matching](https://comby.dev/docs/basic-usage#structural-matching) means Comby understands the interaction between delimiters, strings, and comments.
-The literals that constitute a delimeter, string or comment is defined by the matcher, which is inferred from a file's extension (or provided via `-matcher`).
+The literals that constitute a delimiter, string or comment is defined by the matcher, which is inferred from a file's extension (or provided via `-matcher`).

 Comby won't match within a string unless the template contains string quotes, eg: